 This post covers 10 snowshoe trails on Vancouver’s North Shore.
 That’s every single North Shore trail that is high enough for consistent snow AND is also safe to snowshoe.
 I haven’t included the countless expert-only areas that are not marked and have significant avalanche danger.

 I’ve been snowshoeing in Vancouver for most of my life.
 I grew up here and my dad took me snowshoeing as a kid.
-I got my first pair of snowshoes nearly 20 years ago and have been snowshoeing near Vancouver every winter since then.
+I got my first pair of snowshoes over 20 years ago and have been snowshoeing near Vancouver every winter since then.

 This guide to snowshoeing in Vancouver includes: